AllanGame/discord-emoji-manager/README.md

 ## Information
-Emoji Manager is a [Discord](https://discord.com) bot for manage your server emojis with awesome features like add emojis from another servers, <br>
-vip emojis, analytics and more
+Emoji Manager is a [Discord](https://discord.com) bot for manage your server emojis with awesome features like add emojis from another servers, vip emojis, analytics and more

 ## Features